rakibul4516/edu-dream-website/questions_and_answers.md

 - D: 4

- <h>Ans:C -- 3</h>
-<p>Explaine:
- nums is an array . this array in 4 length . this array used in forEach method to iterate through each element of the array. array fast element is 0 so counting value is falsy .and 1, 2, 3 it is considered truthy so increment count variable by 1 . so false is count value is unchanged and true is count value increment by 1 for each of these value.
+ <h3>Ans: C - 3</h3>
+<p>Explaine:The loop go through each number in nums.
+If a number is not 0 which is considered "truthy" in JavaScript,and increment the count variable by 1.
+0 is "falsy," so it doesn't increment count but 1, 2, and 3 are "truthy" so each one increments count by 1.After going through all the numbers count ends up as 3.
 </p>